Minimal models for $g-2$ and dark matter confront asymptotic safety: Summary and conclusions

 In this work we have used the framework of asymptotic safety to boost the predictivity of a class of simple NP models known to produce at one loop the observed deviation in the anomalous magnetic moment of the muon through a chiral enhancement.
 The considered models are consistent with the relic density of DM thanks to the presence of a global abelian symmetry.
 All models contain, besides the SM particle content, an inert scalar field and two colorless fermions that transform according to different representations of SU(2)$_L$.
 While these SM extensions can easily accommodate the measured values of \deltagmtwomu\ and \abund, they fail to provide constraining information regarding the scale and specific representation of the NP fields, due to the large dimensionality of their parameter space.

 As a possible solution to the lack of predictive experimental information, we have completed the models in the UV by parametrically coupling their fields to trans-Planckian quantum effects potentially induced by asymptotically safe quantum gravity.
 The trans-Planckian couplings flow into a perturbative interactive fixed-point reminiscent of many matter-gravity systems.
-By imposing the requirement that the gauge couplings of the SM remain perturbative up to the Planck scale, we found that only the three models with SU(2)$_L$ representation of the lowest dimension remain allowed.
+By imposing the requirement that the gauge couplings of the SM remain perturbative up to the Planck scale, we found that only the five models with at least one NP particle in the singlet/adjoint representation of SU(2)$_L$ remain allowed.

 In the presence of a gravity-induced UV fixed point, the values of the Yukawa couplings between the SM leptons and the NP sector are fixed, as they correspond to irrelevant directions in the coupling space.
 Their RG flow towards the low energies is exclusively determined by the relevant couplings of the SM, whose IR values are set by the experiment.
 As a consequence, the NP fermion and scalar masses remain as the only free parameters of the models and they are then determined by low-energy constraints.